Is He Dead?: Summary

 The Widow reveals the disguise and tells an overjoyed Marie to tell Andre to come at 6:00.
 Suddenly, O'Shaughnessy comes in panicking.
 The King of France and other royals have come to view the remains.
-Chicago, for once is out of ideas, and Dutchy invites the royals in to view the body.
+Chicago is out of ideas for once and Dutchy invites the royals in to view the body.
 The coffin is opened and they are all repulsed by the terrible smell (Dutchy filled the coffin with limburger cheese in case someone wanted to look).
 As they leave, the friends celebrate as Lefoux comes back and questions Chicago.
 He sees through the disguise and tells "Lefoux" that he is in love with Cecile.
 The two embrace and go off into another room where Chicago explains everything.
 Just before Andre arrives, the Widow takes Dutchy and O'Shaughnessy into another room and tells them the Widow's plan.
 Alone, Andre reveals he lied to Marie and only wants to marry the widow for her money.
 Knowing he is in the room, the trio stage a conversation and actions that make it seem as though the Widow has ceramic body parts and false hair.
 Andre, disgusted, tears up the contract and runs off as the Widow chases him.
 Dutchy and O'Shaughnessy are left alone with Charlie who reveals that he is actually Inspector Gaston of the Paris Police.
 He brings everyone except the Widow and Andre into the room where he exposes Millet's remains as bricks and that Lefoux is actually Cecile (there actually is a real Inspector Lefoux who is on vacation).
 Leroux reveals that instead of the Widow, he will marry either Bathilde or Caron.
 Gaston is about to send everyone to prison when Millet comes into the room dressed in his normal clothes.
 He tells Gaston that he was at the Barbary Coast on a break and came back to find his funeral going on.
 When Gaston tells him his sister stated he was dead, Millet tells him he has no sister.
 Everyone is overjoyed at Millet's return and Gaston leaves to find "the Widow".
 Millet and Marie are reunited and will be wed, along with Leroux and one of the ladies and Cecile and Chicago.
 Chicago reminds Millet that the entire country thinks he is dead, but Millet assured him that France will not admit she was wrong and that now he is a celebrity.
 Millet proposes a toast to the groups benefactor: the Widow Daisy Tillou.